neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 ============================

-For the impatient, here are all `Stimfit <http://www.stimfit.org>`_ build dependencies : for Debian12/bookworm (and probably Ubuntu 22.xx and later)
+For the impatient, here are all `Stimfit <http://www.stimfit.org>`_ build dependencies : for Debian13/bookworm (and probably Ubuntu 24.xx) and later

 ::